Catalyst response to Residential Property Developer Tax consultation

 Published: 27/07/2021

 We recognise the recommendations made in the Grenfell Inquiry and that there is an ongoing issue across the sector with building safety and that it will be a costly and long process to resolve.
-Catalyst’s utmost priority is the safety and wellbeing of our customers, and we are wholly committed to doing what’s right and acting quickly to resolve and remediate any issue that might impact building safety in our customers’ homes.
+Catalyst’s utmost priority is the safety and wellbeing of our residents, and we are wholly committed to doing what’s right and acting quickly to resolve and remediate any issue that might impact building safety in our residents’ homes.

 However, not-for-profit housing associations like Catalyst represent a key resource for the country to deliver enough affordable homes for those in need of them.
 We believe the proposals, as currently outlined, could have a detrimental impact on our ability to meet the government’s expectations on the provision of affordable housing.